alicebarthel/compass/docs/users_guide/ocean/test_groups/mitgcm_baroclinic_gyre.rst

 where :math:`L_{\varphi}` is the lateral domain extent (:math:`60^{\circ}`), :math:`\varphi_o` is set to :math:`15^{\circ} \text{N}` and :math:`\tau_0` is :math:`0.1 \text{ N m}^{-2}`.
-:numref:`baroclinic_gyre_config` summarizes the
+:ref:`mitgcm_baroclinic_gyre.cfg` summarizes the
-configuration simulated.
+configuration options used in this simulation.

 Temperature is restored in the surface layer to a linear profile: